 - Internal bleeding

-- Whiplash and other nerve and muscle injuries
+- Nerve and muscle injuries

 Medical treatments for these injuries can be expensive, especially for cases involving nerve or organ damage and broken bones.
 Some injuries, such as neck or back injuries, may require long-term therapy.
 Serious injuries may require invasive procedures, such as surgery and medications like muscle relaxants before the patient can recover.

 Depending on your insurance limits and the types of coverage that you and the at-fault driver have, the amount of compensation you may be entitled to seek for injuries and losses suffered in an accident may be capped, per Ohio Revised Code (ORC) §2315.18(B)(2).
 A Springfield rear-end collisions lawyer can help you break down the coverage limits, coverage conditions, and evidentiary requirements of your policy before you file a claim.
-Call the Fitch Law Firm LLC at (614) 963-2808 for a free case evaluation.

-Liability for Rear-End Collisions
+Liability for Rear-End Collisions in Springfield, OH

 When determining fault for vehicle accidents, a thorough investigation is usually required to determine how the accident occurred, what factors came into play, and who should shoulder the blame for the accident.
 Varying degrees of liability may be used if different parties contributed to the accident, which is known as contributory fault.
 In Ohio, as long as someone is not more than 50% responsible for an accident, he or she can claim damages for his or her losses from an accident, per ORC §2315.33.